Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 Production Lead Time plus everything that happens before releasing Work Authorization, and after the product leaves the shipping dock.

-- Order-to-Cash Time: Time between receiving customer order and receiving payment.
+Time between receiving customer order and receiving payment.

-- Quote-to-Cash Time: Time between receiving a customer request for quotation and receiving final payment.
+Time between receiving a customer request for quotation and receiving final payment.

-(Of particular interest for engineer-to-order production environments)
+(Of particular interest for make-to-order production environments)